© Peter Morning/Red Bull Content Pool

 Who's crazy enough to compete?

 Red Bull Rampage attracts athletes from all over the MTB spectrum.
 Freeriders, downhillers and slopestylers all want to be part of the toughest mountain bike event of the year.
-A roster of 20 to 21 riders usually form the starting list of a Red Bull Rampage event.
+A roster of riders usually form the starting list of a Red Bull Rampage event.
 Most of these are invited riders.
 Some are pre-qualified from the previous year’s competition and some are new, exciting wildcards.
-Most recently, three spots on the final competitor list have been made available via a qualifying Rampage event called Marzocchi Proving Grounds.
+The 2021 event features a rider list of 15.

 Previous winners of Red Bull Rampage:

-Notable on the roll call of winners are two legendary mountain biking athletes in Brandon Semenuk and Kurt Sorge.
+Notable on the roll call of winners are two legendary mountain bike athletes in Brandon Semenuk and Kurt Sorge.
 Both are three-time winners.
 Kyle Strait has won it twice.